This is Part 1 of Anne’s interview with Dr. Taylor.

 Dr. Jessica Taylor (06:25):

 I think there’s multiple answers to this.
-I mean, the first answer for me is that we are groomed from birth as women and girls to tolerate, accept, minimize, normalize, and even sexualize the violence and abuse and power that’s used against us.
+I mean, the first answer for me is that they groom women and girls from birth to tolerate, accept, minimize, normalize, and even sexualize the violence and abuse and power.
 And that is a insidious, careful, global, considered process.
 And it’s very successful.
 Which means that lots of women and girls grow up in abusive households.
-They’re abused by dads, granddads, uncles and brothers, which my research has shown repeatedly that brothers and dads are very likely to be the first perpetrators against a woman or girl.
+Their dads, granddads, uncles and brothers, are abusing them first.
+Which my research has shown repeatedly that brothers and dads are very likely to be the first perpetrators against a woman or girl.
 And then you go on and get into these relationships and these men and teenage boys then dehumanize you, harm you, abuse you, assault you, rape you, whatever it is.
-But you have been so successfully groomed from birth that it’s either normal or that if they do these things, “It’s your fault, you must have caused them to do that.”
+But they groomed you from birth so successfully that it’s either normal or that if they do these things, “It’s your fault, you must have caused them to do that.”

 “Lots of [us] have been through male violence where you don’t even know you’re in it”